Camp Abubakar: As Camp Abubakar

 Camp Abubakar was established in the 1980s by Salamat Hashim, after he and his comrades Murad Ebrahim and Mohagher Iqbal, broke away from the Moro National Liberation Front and Nur Misuari.
-Camp Abubakar covered approximately forty square miles and included a mosque, a madrasah, commercial and residential areas, a weapons factory, a solar energy system, and segments of seven different villages, including portions of the towns of Matanog, Barira, Buldon and Parang in Maguindanao province.
+Camp Abubakar covered approximately forty square miles and included a mosque, a madrasah, commercial and residential areas, a weapons factory, a solar energy system, and segments of seven different villages, including portions of the towns of Matanog, Barira, Buldon and Parang in Maguindanao del Norte province.

 Salamat Hashim, then-Chairman of the MILF, resided in a bungalow inside the camp itself, while Murad Ebrahim, then-MILF military chief had his office in the town of Matanog.
 Camp Abubakar was a self-sufficient entity; agricultural produce from the surrounding farms sustained the MILF fighters garrisoned in the camp.
 It had small businesses and public markets, and residents paid a tax to the MILF.

 Philippine Army garrison

 The Philippine Army's 603rd Infantry Brigade garrisoned Camp Iranun after the 2000 military campaign.
-The camp served as the brigade's headquarters until June 2015, when the unit relocated to Sultan Kudarat, Maguindanao.
+The camp served as the brigade's headquarters until June 2015, when the unit relocated to Sultan Kudarat, Maguindanao del Norte.
 The Philippine Army's 37th Infantry Battalion then garrisoned Camp Iranun.

 During the Presidency of Benigno Aquino III, Camp Iranun was considered as a possible storage depot for decommissioned firearms surrendered by the MILF as part of a peace deal being negotiated with the government as part of the Bangsamoro peace process.